 How long will it last in the freezer?

-Dough typical lasts about two months in the freezer.
+Dough typically lasts about two months in the freezer.
 As with anything in the freezer, the quicker you use it then the better it will be.
-Ideally you would use the dough within one month.
+Ideally, you would use the dough within one month.

 How To Thaw Frozen Pizza Dough

-Thawing can happen in the fridge or at room temperature, depending how much time you have.
+Thawing can happen in the fridge or at room temperature, depending on how much time you have.